 4 | Dream, Plan, Book Now and Travel Later

 Fourthly, are you still debating whether or not to book a trip to Iceland this year?
 Well what about an open ticket with 100% flexibility?

 You can book a tour with Hidden Iceland or another family run business for later this year.
 But, if things don’t recover quickly enough then we can simply rearrange to even later in the year or next year.
 Or even the year after if necessary.
 Doing this will protect you from any price rises too.

 We, and many other small businesses, can offer discounted and great rates now for future travel if you book directly.
 Aside from savings for you it also gives small businesses a much needed cash injection now.

 As with all travel, be sure to get fully comprehensive travel insurance to fully ensure there is no risk to you.
 Check in with your credit card company too as they may have a policy that already includes forced cancellations.

 5 | Word Of Mouth | Tell A Friend

 Finally, the more people that learn about Hidden Iceland the better.
 Simply sending a friend the link to our website can help our online presence stay strong.
 Reading a few blog posts and commenting at the bottom has a profound effect on our visibility online too.
 And if your friend is ready to book a trip, all the better.
 If not, at least it’s inspiration for the future.
 You can also get in touch by email in the meantime, even if it’s just curiosity at this stage.

 So when considering whether to book now or later, chat to us about which date you intend to come if you are unsure.
-We personally consider any time from mid-summer on wards a safe bet.
-We are however, at the disposal of the most up to date news, like yourselves.
 One thing is for sure, when you come, we’ll be ready.